-LOS ANGELES (AP) Frank Mason III of Kansas and Kelsey Plum of Washington won the John R. Wooden Award as national players of the year Friday night.
+LOS ANGELES (AP) Frank Kaminsky of national runner-up Wisconsin and Breanna Stewart of three-time national champion Connecticut won the John R. Wooden Award as national college basketball players of the year Friday night.

-They received their trophies during the third annual College Basketball Awards in a nationally televised show from The Novo in downtown Los Angeles.
+They received their trophies during the first College Basketball Awards nationally televised show from Club Nokia in downtown Los Angeles.

 Other winners were: